kvoon/Codebase-Refactoring/README.md

+## Description
+Project was a refactoring assignment where we were given a codebase with a number of issues as listed below.
+The goal of the assignment was to fix these issues by appliyng various design patterns or techniques taught during the course.

 ### Coding Style: Google Java Style
 *Only used in parts of the code that were altered.
 Original codebase that was left untouched may not follow the selected coding style.*